mooware/CtrlRegex/README.md

 CtrlRegex
 =========

-Qt QRegExp bindings for the CONTROL scripting language.
+Qt QRegExp bindings for the CONTROL scripting language of WinCC OA.

 Usage
 =====